Lurker00/PhoneBook-sagevt/README.md

 * `script.sh` - the script launch script to be installed on your Android device.
 It contains the applet's command line to edit for optional parameters.
 * `install_sagevt.cmd` - Windows installation script.
 * `run_sagevt.cmd` - Windows script to install and then run the applet.
 Useful to tune the parameters.
+* `uninstall_sagevt.cmd` - Windows script to uninstall the package.

 Unzip the files into an empty directory.